 Our results are shown in \figu{max_energies_980425} and \figu{max_energies}, where the maximally achievable UHECR energy is shown for each collision as ``dot''.

 We find that iron nuclei (protons) may be accelerated to energies of up to $\simeq$ $ 10^{11}$~GeV ($10^{10}$~GeV), where acceleration for both GRBs is significantly stronger in the case of strong magnetic fields ($\epsilon_\mathrm{B} = 10^{-1}$).
-All nuclear species except for protons show a strong dependence of the maximal energy on the distance to the source.
-This can be understood by comparing the timescales for different energy losses which show that nuclei heavier than protons experience strong disintegration close to the source (see Appendix~\ref{appendix:hadronic_rates}).
+All nuclear species except for protons show a strong dependence of the maximal energy on the collision radius.
+This can be understood by comparing the time-scales for different energy losses which show that nuclei heavier than protons experience strong disintegration close to the source (see Appendix~\ref{appendix:hadronic_rates}).
 Therefore their maximal energies are significantly lower at small radii -- for protons, which only experience pion-geneneration losses, the radial dependence is not as strong.
 Further away from the source, small radiation densities make adiabatic cooling the dominating energy loss for all nuclei.

 The results are roughly consistent with the mentioned earlier studies, given that slightly different assumptions and parameters are used.
-For example, \citet{Samuelsson:2018fan} conclude that for LL-GRBs the ``highest obtainable energies are $<10^{19}$~eV and $<10^{20}$~eV for protons an iron respectively, regardless of the model'' and find a maximum energy of iron of approximately $10^{21}$~eV for low-luminosity GRBs with comparable parameters (see their Figure~7, lower right plot)-- in consistency with our \figu{max_energies}.
+For example, \cite{Samuelsson:2018fan} conclude that for ll-GRBs the ``highest obtainable energies are $<10^{19}$~eV and $<10^{20}$~eV for protons an iron respectively, regardless of the model'' and find a maximum energy of iron of approximately $10^{21}$~eV for ll-GRBs with comparable parameters (see their Figure~7, lower right plot)-- in consistency with our \figu{max_energies}.